 Why QA engineers turn to AI in testing

 Testing isn’t what it used to be.
 Modern apps evolve too fast, have too many moving parts, and break in too many unexpected ways.
-Manual checks and brittle scripts simply can’t keep up, so QA teams bring AI into the mix.
+Manual checks and brittle scripts can’t keep up, so QA teams now integrate AI in QA practices to stabilize processes and increase coverage.

 To deal with the complexity of apps